sktime/sktime/GOVERNANCE.rst

 -  The CC will use consensus seeking.
--  If no consensus can be found within a month, the decision is made through a simple majority vote (with tie breaking) among the CC members.
+-  If no consensus can be found within a month, the decision is made through a simple weighted majority vote (with tie breaking) among the CC members, according to CC vote weighting.
 -  Any CC decision must be supported by an :ref:`steps`, which has been made public and discussed before the vote.

 .. _steps: